tc39/proposal-weakrefs/specs/weakrefs.md

 condemned, it stays condemned (the transition is monotonic).

-To support finalization, an object called an *executor* can be associated with any object.
-The executor will be notified when the target object is condemned.
-The executor will eventually be invoked, not with the original object, but with the *holdings* of that object, the other objects needed to clean up after the reclaimed object.
-For example, the executor for canvas objects might get invoked with the bitmap that the canvas was drawing into, and it would return that bitmap back to a pool.
+To support finalization, an object called an *executor* can be associated with any target object.
+When the target object is condemned, the executor will execute to clean up after the target.
+The executor needs to use some state to clean up after target; the condemned target is no longer available.
+That state importantly might *not* be state previously"owned" by the target.
+For example, cached XML nodes for an XML parser would not have been owned by the file they are parsed from.
+Therefore the proposal uses the general terms *holdings* for this state (rather than the attractive but misleading term "estate").

 By never allowing a reference to the condemned object, resurrection is simply precluded.
 For a layered data structure, the entire data